 Anyway, a bunch of us German types came in about the time the Romans were losing their grip and the original peoples were losing what was left of theirs too.
 So, you had Wessex, the Kingdom of the West Saxons in the western modern United Kingdom (which really is a union of formerly separate kingdoms), Sussex, the Kingdom of the South Saxons, and Essex, the Kingdom of the East Saxons.
 Essex is just South of East Anglia, which is where my people came -- hey, we were invited, the locals were having trouble holding off the Scots after the Romans left -- from Anglia, in modern Schleswig-Holstein, a state in modern Germany.

-Just for the record, there's seven Anglo-Saxon kingdoms, and eventually they became a united Kingdom of England, which word comes from us, Angle-land.
-They are: Wessex; Sussex; Essex; East Anglia; Mercia (they were some bad dudes, but I ain't getting into that now); Northumbria (that's where the Venerable Bede is from); Kent.
+Just for the record, there's seven Anglo-Saxon kingdoms, and eventually they became a united Kingdom of England.
+"England" comes from us, it's a contraction of Angle-land.
+Told you we love contracting stuff.
+The seven kingdoms are: Wessex; Sussex; Essex; East Anglia; Mercia (they were some bad dudes, but I ain't getting into that now); Northumbria (that's where the Venerable Bede is from); Kent.
 Collectively, they are traditionally called the Heptarchy.

 The Missionaries Are Coming!

 Anyway, here's Winfrid in Wessex.
 Against his father's wishes, he takes off to a Benedictine monkatorium -- one extreme to another.
 In 716 he sets out to convert the Frisians, since his language, which we now call Old English, wasn't all that different than theirs.
 OK, what's Frisia?
 Well, it's die deutsche Bucht.
 Oh for the cat's sake, what is THAT?
 Well. it means the German Bay, or cove or bight; it's the German coastal area on the southeast corner of the North Sea.